Trump tries to leverage power of office to subvert Biden win

 Chatfield tweeted before the meeting with Trump: “No matter the party, when you have an opportunity to meet with the President of the United States, of course you take it.
 I won’t apologize for that."

-“Their duties are to receive the canvass and certify the canvass, that’s it,” said John Pirich, a former assistant attorney general who teaches at Michigan State University Law School.
+“Their duties are to receive the canvass and certify the canvass, that’s it,” said John Pirich, a former assistant attorney general who teaches at Michigan State University College of Law.
 “They have absolutely no power to investigate allegations, theories or any half-brained kind of arguments that are being thrown around."

-The Michigan Legislature would be called on to select electors if Trump succeeded in convincing the board not to certify the results.
+The Michigan Legislature would be called on to select electors if Trump succeeded in persuading the board not to certify the results.

 Democratic Gov. Gretchen Whitmer could seek a court order forcing board members to certify the election and could remove those who refused, said Steve Liedel, another election attorney.